anthonyweidai/HierAttn/readme/DATA.md

 - IH undersample using `lib/tools/undersampling.py`.

-- Create the 10 split subset for cross-validation.
+- Create the 10 split subset for cross-validation (the augmented data and its original image should be on the same subset).

 - The output data structure should be: